ahnan4arch/op-docs/Open Peer - Protocol Specification.md

   * Relay information (for relay connections):
     * access token - the access token needed for creating remote relay credentials that can be given to third parties to connect and relay information to this logged in application
-    * access secret - the secret part of the credentials encrypted using the public key of peer file specified in the session create request.
+    * access secret encrypted - the secret passphrase used for giving out relay credentials to 3rd parties, encrypted access secret = base64(rsa_encrypt(`<public-key-from-request-peer-file>`, `<access-secret>`))
   * Expiry epoch (when next a keep alive must be sent by)
   * Server agent
-  * Signed by finder's certificate
+  * Signed by finder's certificate - uses finder's public key fingerprint as signature key reference

 ### Security Considerations

 The server must validate that the token bundle has not expired.

 The server must verify that the request has been signed by the peer's private peer file.
 The contact id specified in the bundle must match the calculated contact ID based on the included public peer file Section "A".
-The one time key is used to prevent replay attacks to the server by ensuring the registration can only be used once on the server.
+The client nonce is used to prevent replay attacks to the server by ensuring the registration can only be used once on the server.
+The server should remember the client nonce has been seen for a reasonable period of time or at maximum until the request expiry time, and reject all requests with the same client nonce value.
+The finder ID specified in the bundle must match the finder ID of the finder.

-If a Section-B of the public peer file is not present, the peer does not wish to be found in the network.
+If a Section-B of the public peer file is not present, the peer does not wish to be found in the network but may issue find requests.

 ### Example